-The document provides the first round of G.OUNI abstract message description for signalling, routing and discovery procedures since the complete range of protocol extensions provided in M17 will reflect this section too.
+[OIF-E-NNI-Rtr-1.0]) towards network and Grid extensions to support the PHOSPHORUS overlay and integrated approach accordingly.
+Following the structure of the OIF-UNI reports, G.OUNI service invocation configurations, signalling configuration, addressing, Grid Neighbour discovery and Grid Service Discovery is provided.
+The role of atomic and complex G.OUNI services required supporting resource reservation and coallocation accordingly are identified based on WS-Agreement specifications.
+This identifies the messages that have to be translated to G2MPLS protocols for the Control Plane to support such services.
+A first attempt of G.OUNI Policy and Security information is provided in terms of a proposed Grid AAA-AuthZ solution for policy based access control and enforcement at G.OUNI.
+The document provides the G.OUNI abstract message description for signalling, routing and discovery procedures.
 The protocol extension section begins with RSVP.
 The main scope here is to identify the RSVP extensions necessary to satisfy requirements for G.OUNI signalling mechanisms.
 As a base for further Grid extensions, according to the deliverable [G2MPLS-ARCH], the UNI-RSVP-TE signalling protocol was chosen [OIF-UNI1.0R2-COMM, OIF-UNI1.0R2-RSVP].
 To make transformation from JSDL elements into RSVP objects possible data types of all mandatory elements are described and mapped.
 The document, then, abstractly reports on LMP as an alternative approach to support Grid resource capabilities and availabilities but mainly focuses on OSPF extensions as the main PHOSPHORUS development method to represent Grid resources on G2MPLS control plane.
 Grid resource description extension can be based on GLUE schema [GLUE] that is abstract modelling for Grid site resources [G2MPLS-ARCH].
 Thus, Grid resource description objects and properties as well as Grid resource availability calendar based on GLUE schema is provided.
 Then, Grid related OSPF extensions can be applied to GMPLS routing protocol using new types of the OSPF Opaque LSA [IETF-RFC2370].
-Complete set of extensions to support all services described will be provided on the final release at M17.
 Low level description of protocol extensions are provided on [G2MPLS-EXT].